Don’t Bother Actually Asking Questions of Jehovah’s Witnesses; They’re Not There to Provide Answers

 I’ve asked similar questions to Jehovah’s Witnesses before.
 Why do you still follow the governing body after all their false predictions about Armageddon (please see JWfacts.com, the section “Changed Teachings” for a comprehensive list), when Deuteronomy 18:22 says that such a failed prophet is clearly not from Jehovah?
 Why the hypocrisy of demanding two witnesses for claims of child rape, but not for when a woman claims to have been raped (this post)?

-To date, I’ve never gotten an answer from my Twitter fan or any JWs about these things.
+To date, I’ve never gotten an answer from my Twitter fan, or any Jehovah’s Witnesses about these things.
 Their response is usually that their leaders are imperfect, which is not harmonious with scriptures.
 True prophets or spiritual leaders in the bible never needed to change their teachings, and you cannot claim to be directed by god’s “holy spirit” if you get things wrong, or completely ignore scripture altogether.
 God’s “holy spirit” would not guide men into rejecting the entire meaning of Jesus’ sacrifice by adhering to the law of Moses on one particular point, or cause them to need to change their teachings again and again.
 Remember, we’re not talking about being imperfect in your day-to-day dealings with others; we’re talking about a governing body that takes time to create religious doctrine and teachings that greatly impact people’s lives.

 The only other response I’ve ever gotten from Witnesses is that they assume their governing body will soon get “new light,” meaning a new, correct understanding about things.
 Again, this too has no scriptural basis.
 There is no such phrase as “new light” in the bible and no support for thinking that god will one day correct all the supposedly incorrect information he’s given them so far.